 A lot of small to medium-sized businesses find it cost-effective to outsource their bookkeeping and accounting work.
 “Accounting and bookkeeping are leading the way in the work-from-home space.
 There are so many Cloud-based accounting systems available to businesses today.
 Gone are the days were the company’s accountant needs to be onsite.”

 As a transcriptionist, you record spoken words into documents from your home computer.
 The content of the typing ranges from interview transcription through to medical or legal transcription.
 There are many short courses available to upskill in this industry.
-Australian Online Courses offer an Advanced Certificate of Transcription to kick-start your home-based career.
+Australian Online Courses offer a Certificate of Transcription – Medical/Legal/General to kick-start your home-based career.

 Writing and editing services might be the perfect work-at-home career for those with a firm grasp of the English language.
 Your tools are simple; a computer, phone and access to the Internet.
 You can brush up on your skills or acquire new knowledge with an online course, such as the Certificate of Editing and Proofreading from Australian Online Courses.